-NOTE: Make sure all residual coating material has been removed from all of the parts before installing.
+NOTE: Make sure all residual coating material has been removed from all parts before installing.

-- 1. See Figure 7-6.
-Apply a removable threadlocking adhesive to the threads of the packing cartridge puller fitting (B). - 2.
+- 1. Apply a removable threadlocking adhesive to the threads of the packing cartridge puller fitting (B). - 2.
 Screw the pull shaft (20) onto the packing cartridge (18). - 3.
-Apply a liberal amount of dielectric grease to the puller fitting and pull shaft then insert the packing cartridge assembly and pull shaft into the extension from the back. - 4.
+Apply a liberal amount of dielectric grease to the puller fitting and the pull shaft then insert the packing cartridge assembly and pull shaft into the extension from the back. - 4.
 Apply a liberal amount of dielectric grease to the outside of the sleeve retainer (22) then slide the sleeve retainer over the pull shaft and push it down into the fluid bore. - 5.
 Generously lubricate the end of the pull shaft and the inside of the packing cartridge retainer (23) with MagnaLube G or an equivalent PTFE-based lubricant. - 6.
 Apply a thin coating of dielectric grease to the threads of the packing cartridge retainer then screw the packing cartridge retainer into the extension. - 7.
-Push the puller forward and tighten the packing cartridge retainer with the combination tool hand-tight. - 8.
+Push the pull shaft forward and tighten the packing cartridge retainer with the combination tool hand-tight. - 8.
 Wipe off excess dielectric grease. - 9.
-Apply a removable threadlocking adhesive to the threads of the shaft and screw the puller onto the pull shaft. - 10.
-Re-assemble the spray gun.
-Refer to Spray Gun Assembly on page 7-10.
+Apply a removable threadlocking adhesive to the threads of the pull shaft and screw the puller onto the pull shaft.